 Landmarks; 25 Best Cultural Things To Do in North York Moors National Park

-The North Yorkshire Moors Railway is an important attraction in the Park.
+The North York Moors Railway is an important attraction in the Park.
 Goathland Railway Station on the line was used as a location in the Harry Potter films, Hogsmeade and has hardly changed since it was built a century and a half ago.

 Grosmont Station has regular trains to and from Whitby while you can see the tunnel created for George Stephenson’s train in 1835 and the repair sheds.